Ankle fracture - aftercare Description

 The ends of the bone are out of line with each other (displaced)

-The fracture involves the ankle joint
+The fracture extends into the ankle joint

 Tendons or ligaments (tissues that hold muscles and bones together) are torn